agilista/numbers_to_words_tests/README.md

 The definition of english numerals can be found at: http://en.wikipedia.org/wiki/English_numerals

-The session is 3 hours long.
+The session is 3 hours long, which means 2 1/2 hours of coding.
 Please refer to the rules below.